spirosrap/flyingcar/writeup.md

 ### **Rubric 6**:Implement yaw control in python and C++.
 The controller can be a linear/proportional heading controller to yaw rate commands (non-linear transformation not required).

-It's control through the reactive moment command and that effects and that command only effects yaw.
+Yaw control is control through the reactive moment command and that command only effects yaw.
 I used a linear transformation:

 Python: